nguyenthinhit996/PortfolioAppMicroFrontend/README.md

 ---

-Let me know if you'd like any additional sections added, such as setup for deployment, CI/CD configuration, or specific details about each micro frontend's responsibilities!
+Let me know if you need any further adjustments!